 Basically, you can recognize a flared gable if you stand at the bottom of your roof and look up.
 If you see that the ridge or the peek, the top of your roof is wider than the bottom of the roof and this can sometimes be wider as much as six, seven, eight feet.
 A lot of times, maybe it’s two or three feet but if you see that the ridge of the roof is wider than the bottom of the roof, that’s what we call “flared gable” or “flying gable”

 These are very, very critical areas also.
 With some roofing materials, it’s not a big deal to handle a flared gable, however, with metal roofing, sometimes the closures or the trim pieces that are put on the gable ends of roofs could potentially collect and gather water, roof debris, ice snow, tree leaves, and pine needles.

 Normally down the gable of a roof when the gable runs perpendicular to the bottom edge of the roof then you don’t have this flared gable situation.
 Normally, all the water is just streaming straight down the roof.
 When you’ve got this flared gable situation every bit of water that ends up in that flared area is running into that flare not just running straight down the roof.
 If you’ve got any sort of trim piece on the flared gable there is the likelihood of water and debris gathering there.
 This presents a risk because most of these trim pieces were not designed to handle any significant amounts of water.

 So, if you have flared gables, you need to talk to your roofing contractor about how he’s going to handle it.
 Make sure he knows what he is doing and how he is going to best install your roof or carry out roof repairs

 I can’t stress enough.
 Make wise decisions when you’re thinking about roofing.
-I’m here to help give you the information that you need in order to to make the best choices for you and you home.
+I’m here to help give you the information that you need in order to make the best choices for you and your home.